piatrashkakanstantinass/c-samples/README.md

-# c-samples
+# Collecton of C code

-Various C source files from course assignments
+This repository contains various C code that I write as part of procedure programing course and some other stuff